Retired number: North American sports leagues

 If a jersey is retired and an active player is still wearing it, the player is usually permitted to wear the number for the remainder of their playing career with that team.
-If the player later becomes a coach or manager for the same team, and if the sport is one in which coaches and managers wear uniform numbers, then the player may wear the retired number for the duration of their career with the team in this capacity.
+If the player later becomes a coach or manager for the same team, and the sport is one in which coaches and managers wear uniform numbers, then the player may wear the retired number for the duration of their career with the team in this capacity.
+In some cases, teams may allow the child of a player to use their parent's retired number should they later play for the same team; an example came in 2025 when Jacob Wilkins joined the University of Georgia basketball team wearing the #21 jersey, the same number used by his father Dominique and retired after his career with the Bulldogs.

 However, in some cases, the player may still elect to change their number.
 For instance, in 1987 the Boston Bruins of the National Hockey League decided to retire jersey number 7 in honor of Phil Esposito, who had become a star while playing for the team.
 At the time #7 belonged to Ray Bourque, who was the Bruins' captain and had become a star in his own right.
 On the night of the ceremony honoring Esposito, Bourque took to the ice wearing his normal #7 jersey, which he had worn since breaking into the league in 1979.
 He skated over to the Hall of Famer, took off his #7 jersey, and handed it to Esposito in what was referred to as Bourque's "surrendering" of #7 to Esposito.
 Underneath was a jersey numbered 77, which would become as associated with Bourque as #7 had been with Esposito in Boston.
 Bourque's new jersey number would eventually join Esposito's in the rafters of TD Garden, as the Bruins retired his #77 following his 2001 retirement.